-The feature is hidden do mean that it is not fully ready for use.
+The feature is hidden, which means that it is not fully ready for use.
 Otherwise, I don’t see a reason why Google made it a hidden feature in the first place.
 Before using it, keep this thing in mind that there are chances that you will come across bugs and problems.
+However, for those who are willing to take the risk, App Ops can provide a significant boost to your privacy and security.

 What do you think about this new feature?